nigelp/mycrowd/README.md

 # MyCrowd

-MyCrowd is a social media application that simulates interactions with AI-powered personas.
+MyCrowd is a Windows based social media application that simulates interactions with local AI-powered personas.
 Users can create posts and receive comments from various AI personalities.
 The application leverages local AI models through Ollama to generate dynamic and contextually appropriate responses.
+Users can also add their own system prompts to play with the characteristics of the conversations (e.g. 'talk like a pirate').

 ## Features